fredgibbs/fredgibbs.github.io/courses/digital-history/schedule.md

 ### Thursday (Apr 18)
-- No readings: Instead, complete your [data interface critique](data-interface-critique) (or at least a solid draft)
-- IN CLASS: UNM Spatial History and NM History progress reports and discussion
+{% include alert.html class='alert' title='Due Date' text="
+Complete a first draft of your [spatial history essay](unm-spatial-history-guidelines) to gauge how your research is coming along and how long its taking
+"%}
+IN CLASS: UNM Spatial History essay questions, answers, and critiques.
+We will take volunteers to have their essay DRAFTS critiqued in class.
+It's a GREAT way to get lots of feedback and ideas for improvement.

 ## 15: Digital Activism

 ### Tuesday (Apr 23)
+{% include alert.html class='alert' title='Due Date' text="
+Complete a solid draft of your [data interface critique](data-interface-critique).
+"%}

+The below article was originally scheduled for this week but is now optional.
+The exercise was going to be think through how it relates to the class, even though it doesn't have any explicit connection to digital history (so that's a good reading response topic if you do one).
+- Janna Anderson and Lee Raine, [The Future of Truth and Misinformation Online](http://www.pewinternet.org/2017/10/19/the-future-of-truth-and-misinformation-online/)

+### Thursday (Apr 25)
 - Carol M. Taylor, “W.E.B.
 DuBois’s Challenge to Scientific Racism,” _Journal of Black Studies_ 11, no. 4 (1981): 449–60.
 - Jesse Daniels, [W.E.B.
 DuBois for the Twenty-First Century: On Being a Scholar-Activist in the Digital Era](https://onlinelibrary.wiley.com/doi/full/10.1111/socf.12464)
 - [W.E.B.
 Du Bois’s Little-Known, Arresting Modernist Data Visualizations of Black Life for the World’s Fair of 1900](https://www.brainpickings.org/2017/10/09/w-e-b-du-bois-diagrams/)
 - [Decolonizing Research](https://theconversation.com/decolonising-research-methodology-must-include-undoing-its-dirty-history-83912)

-### Thursday (Apr 25)
-- Janna Anderson and Lee Raine, [The Future of Truth and Misinformation Online](http://www.pewinternet.org/2017/10/19/the-future-of-truth-and-misinformation-online/)

 ## 16: Loose ends

 ### Tuesday (Apr 30)
-- UNM Spatial History Project Wrap Up

-#### TO-DO
+{% include alert.html class='alert' title='Due Date' text="
-- Make sure you have the key components of your spatial history project completed so we can solve problems and answer questions.
+Make sure you have the key components of your [spatial history essay](unm-spatial-history-guidelines) project completed to make sure you're on track to get everything finalized next week.
+"%}

 ### Thursday (May 2)
-- Review and critique of [visual essays](visual-essays) --- very helpful for making yours better before the final due date.
+- Review and critique of our [visual essays](visual-essay-guidelines) --- very helpful for making yours better before the final due date.
-- Essential tips for finalizing your essays and portfolios.
+- Don't miss essential tips for finalizing your essays and portfolios.

-## Final Deadline
+{% include alert.html class='info' title='FINAL DEADLINE' text="
-- All work is due Tuesday, May 7, by 9:30am (the end of our scheduled final exam).
-Everyone is welcome to an extension until 5:00pm, Friday, May 10.
-Please send me a quick email to tell me when you've concluded work on your portfolio.
+Technically, all work is due Tuesday, May 7, by 9:30am, which is the end of our scheduled final exam. (we of course don't have an actual exam)

+HOWEVER: Everyone is welcome to an extension until 5:00pm, Friday, May 10.

+If you finish before then, I'd very much appreciate a quick email to let me know so I can get a jump on (re)evaluating all your work.
+"%}